-a.
-Absence due to infectious disease as specified by the School Safety Law

-Type 1: Ebola, bubonic plague, bird flu, (H5N1), etc.

-Type 2: Influenza, whooping cough, tuberculosis, etc.

-Type 3: Cholera, bacterial dysentery, typhoid fever, etc.

-- b.
-Death of a close relative, up to a certain number of days

-- c.
-Natural disaster
+- a.
+Absence due to infectious disease as specified by the School Safety Law - Type 1: Ebola, bubonic plague, bird flu, (H5N1), etc. - Type 2: Influenza, whooping cough, tuberculosis, etc. - Type 3: Cholera, bacterial dysentery, typhoid fever, etc. - b.
+Death of a close relative, up to a certain number of days - c.
+Natural disaster d.
+Under the lay judge system, serve as a lay judge (or prospective lay judge)./ Serve as a prosecution councilor or alternate councilor for Inquest of Prosecution.

-- d.
+- e.
 Participation in museum, nursing, teacher's training, certain musical, art and sports activities.

-- e.
+- f.
 Business requested by Ehime University

-- f.
+- g.
 If you receive approval from the dean.

-Reasons d, e and f can be used as justifiable absences up to two times during a 15-session course.
+Reasons e, f and g can be used as justifiable absences up to two times during a 15-session course.
 When you will be absent, you must apply through the "support system for school".